bbernal1/bbernal1.github.io/_posts/2021-07-23-Leetcode191-numberof1bits.md

     }
 }
 ```
 Explanation:
 Before line 16 is executed, "cnt" is equal to the total number of 1 digits counted so far.
 On line 18, "(n & 1)" will return a 1 if the least significant digit is a 1 or 0 otherwise.
 If it returns 1, then increment "cnt".
 On line 21, "n >>> 1" performs an unsigned right shift on "n" by one place.
 This will remove the least significant digit.
-Go to Line 16 and check if "n != 0 " is true.
-If it is true, then all of the 1 bits have been counted
+On Line 16, it checks if "n != 0" is true.
+If it is true, then all of the 1 bits have been counted, otherwise continue looping.